 Note: The bar should be low enough on the squat rack so that you have to crouch slightly to get under it so that the bar lifts off the pins when you are standing straight up.

-Squats are a significant starting point to build a powerful physique, but you need more than squats to make massive legs.
+Squats are a significant starting point to building a powerful physique, but you need more than squats to make massive legs.

 - Dumbbell Step-up